 Next up is the Norwegian Folk Museum.
 Founded in 1894, this open-air museum boasts over 150 historic buildings collected from around Norway.
 The buildings include the 13th century Gol Stave Church and the 14th century Rauland Cabin.
 The Museum also boasts an extensive photo archive as well as a collection of Sami or Lapp artifacts, art objects and clothing.

 Board your motorcoach and drive to Holmenkollen.
 Perched high above Oslo, Holmenkollen is the birthplace of ski jumping - the first ski jump was built here in 1892.
 Holmenkollen was the site of the 1952 Olympic ski jumping competition.
 The 2011 FIS Nordic World Ski championships were held at Holmenkollen National Arena.
-A nearby restaurant is the setting for a traditional Norwegian buffet featuring seafood, hot and cold dishes and salad accompanied by coffee, tea or mineral water.
+A nearby restaurant is the setting for a traditional Norwegian lunch featuring seafood, hot and cold dishes and salad accompanied by coffee, tea or mineral water.

 Following lunch, drive to the Vigeland Sculpture Park.
 Once a source of controversy, the park is now regarded as one of Oslo's favorite attractions.
 Your guided walk visits the stone, iron and bronze sculptures of Gustav Vigeland.
 Over a period of 30 years, Vigeland created 200 hundred sculptures arranged over an area of almost 80 acres.
 A 55-foot granite monolith carved with 121 figures forms the park's centerpiece.

 Your tour ends at Oslo's Stortorget, the city's central square.
 Enjoy approximately 45 minutes of free time to browse for art, crafts, gifts, and souvenirs.
 Shuttles are available during this period for the return to ship.